padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 export PYTHONPATH=`pwd`/src/main/python
 ```

 🔘 Building a model takes a long time.
-Depending on the data volume along with the `epochs` and `neurons` values, it can take a few seconds to over an hour.
-This bundle includes models that have been prebuilt with `epochs=10` and `neurons=10`.
-The `build_app` script that you executed in the [Preparing Environment](#preparing-environment) section has already placed the models in the `data/ml_results` directory where the models are generated.
+Depending on the data volume along with the `epochs`, `neurons`, and `batch_size` values, it can take a few seconds to over an hour.
+This bundle includes models that have been prebuilt with `epochs=100`, `neurons=1`, and `batch_size=1`.
+Note that since the simulator adds randomness to jitters, tunning these parameters may not necessarily yield better outcomes, but may significantly reduce the execution time.
+You are encourged to try different values.

+The `build_app` script that you executed in the [Preparing Environment](#preparing-environment) section has already placed the prebuilt models in the `data/ml_results` directory where the models are generated.
 This means you can start forecasting data without building models.
 You can manually copy the models as follows.

 ❗ CAUTION: The following will overwrite the existing models.